Skip to main content

 How effective is the vaccine?

-RSV vaccination during pregnancy is effective in reducing the risk of severe RSV illness in babies during the first six months of life.
+RSV vaccination during pregnancy is effective in reducing the risk of severe RSV illness in babies during the first 6 months of life.
 Studies have shown it lowers this risk by around 70 per cent.6

 Is it safe to get the vaccine when you are pregnant?